OniroAI/MonoDepth-PyTorch/README.md

  - 'model': model for encoder (resnet18 or resnet50)
  - 'mode': train or test

-<p>After that calling train() on Model class object starts training process
+<p>After that calling test() on Model class object starts testing process

 ## Requirements
 This code was tested with PyTorch 0.4.0, CUDA 9.1 and Ubuntu 16.04.